Share This

 Photo by: Local Freshies®

 Maybe you’ve watched the Olympics or seen a GoPro commercial where skiing & snowboarding look amazing.
 Like any outdoor sport, taking the 1st step can be intimidating.
-Instead of starting at one of the star-studded mega-resorts, head to one of the lesser known ski areas like June Mountain.
+Instead of aiming for star-studded mega-resorts, head to one of the lesser known ski areas like June Mountain.
 Mammoth’s sister resort is the perfect place to try skiing/snowboarding.
 With less crowded slopes and a more laid back vibe alongside its views, you’ll fall in love with the sport AND the town of June Lake.

 Act Out A Sci-Fi or Western Scene In The Alabama Hills